Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/division-decimals.md

 <img width="1100" height="568" alt="Screenshot 2025-09-14 at 5 12 19 PM" src="https://github.com/user-attachments/assets/6cf8be9b-b7c8-49cc-ad22-b320d81a2404" />

 Now we're talking.
+Even though the x axis labels are a jumbled mess, it's still easy to intuit one's way around the graph, given that the axis only spans from 0 to 1.
+The decimal value of **.5** is the undisputed winner of this distribution *(Technically, decimal value of **.0** is the most common, but that's not relevant here.
+The only reason for that is due to the fact that our distribution contains a column of 1's, which produce a decimal value of .0 when used as divisors.)*

 What I find the most interesting are the *sinkholes* that form around certain high-frequency values like 0.5.
 Given that our dataframe for n=100 contains **10,000 separate division results**, why is it that a decimal like 0.5 has no close neighbors?